 Mathematics majors at Amherst study calculus and linear algebra, with upper-level, required courses in analysis and abstract algebra, as they work to satisfy the learning goals for the major.
 There is a wide range of elective mathematics courses available to fulfill the major.
 In addition, mathematics majors may take approved courses that apply mathematics in other fields (such as in Statistics, Computer Science, Physics, and Economics) to help complete the major.
 Some Mathematics majors choose to write a thesis in mathematics and graduate with departmental honors in Mathematics.
 The department also has Prizes and Awards available to students at various steps of their Mathematics major.

 The mathematics major requires students to complete a total of 11 courses, of which two can be non-mathematics electives that apply mathematics (from a list of approved courses).
 For details, you should check out our detailed major requirements.
 Students may place out of some courses, particularly the introductory calculus sequence.
 Competency exams are available for some courses if students do not have a copy of a transcript showing completion of an appropriate course.
-The process for declaring the major is outlined on the major requirements page.

 A comprehensive examination for majors who are not participating in the Honors Program will be given near the beginning of the spring semester of the senior year.
 (Those who will complete their studies in the fall semester may elect instead to take the comprehensive examination at the beginning of that semester.)
 The examination covers MATH 211, 271 or 272, and a choice of MATH 350 or 355.